16 Mar 22 | 15:49:43

 Occasionally, companies may find that they don’t align comfortably with just one archetype.
 They may have characteristics of two archetypes, but companies should never choose to align with 2 archetypes with more than a 70-30 split.
 As in, your brand should be at least 70-100% one archetype.

-They are a great tool to give your branding a clear direction, but remember it is incredibly important that you base your branding on an archetype that your company already aligns with, not the one you want to be.
+They are a great tool to give your branding a clear direction, but remember it is incredibly important that you base your medical branding on an archetype that your company already aligns with, not the one you want to be.

 We use cookies to give you the best online experience.
 By agreeing you accept the use of cookies in accordance with our cookie policy.